pytorch/pytorch/docs/source/data.rst

   for ``list`` s, ``tuple`` s, ``namedtuple`` s, etc.

-Users may use customized :attr:`collate_fn` to achieve custom batching, e.g., along a dimension other than the first.
+Users may use customized :attr:`collate_fn` to achieve custom batching, e.g., along a dimension other than the first, or to add support for custom data types.

 Loading individual members of a map-style dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^